 The same thing is true if you’re creating and selling your own products.
-Write content that allows you to naturally mention and promote the product to show readers what it can do for them.
+Write content that lets you naturally mention and promote the product to show readers what it can do for them.

-And once you’ve had some level of success, go with what’s working for you.
-If you’re making money with a particular affiliate program, brainstorm lots of content ideas related to that product to promote it more aggressively.
+And once you’ve had some success, go with what’s working for you.
+If you’re making money with a particular affiliate program, brainstorm many content ideas related to that product to promote it more aggressively.
 If you notice a particular type of article is working well, create more content with the same approach.

 4. Build an Email List

 An email list is extremely valuable for any blogger, and that’s especially true for low-traffic blogs.
 If you’re not getting a lot of visitors from search engines or social networks, email marketing may be one of the best ways to get your content in front of the right people.